-Aaron Hirsch is serving his third year as the cover conductor for the Yakima Symphony Orchestra during the 2018-2019 season.
-His duties include covering as conductor for Maestro Golan, assisting in the rehearsal process by providing balance and intonation feedback, running all electronic visual enhancements for concerts, and conducting educational outreach programs.
+Aaron Hirsch is in his fourth year on the conducting staff for the Yakima Symphony Orchestra during the 2019-2020 season.
+In addition to conducting YSO’s annual Student Concerts, his duties include rehearsal assistance for the music director, management of multimedia enhancements for YSO concerts, and filling in as substitute conductor in the unanticipated absence of the music director.
 Outside of his duties with the Yakima Symphony, Hirsch is building a career for himself as a conductor, collaborative pianist and educator in the Pacific Northwest.

 As a conductor, Aaron has served as apprentice conductor with the Wenatchee Valley Symphony Orchestra from 2014-2016, and in his home state as artistic director and conductor of the Young Musicians of Minnesota, as well as apprentice conductor with the Minnesota Youth Symphonies.
 The Young Musicians of Minnesota was an intensive summer program that ran during the summers of 2013-2015.
 With this program, young people aged 12-26 came together to learn advanced repertoire, receive coaching sessions with members of the Minnesota Orchestra, and perform alongside these musicians in a full-length symphonic concert; all of this for a very small fee, allowing exceptional youth of little means to experience a high-caliber festival and learn important repertoire.
 Aaron has also enjoyed success as a fellow in the Oregon Bach Festival Conducting Master Class, as well as the Dresdner Meisterkurse Musik (DMM) where he appeared in concert with the Dresden Philharmonic Chamber Orchestra.